 Gift boxes are one of my favorite things to make and receive because they bring back memories when my grandma use to cover cardboard boxes with fancy paper and fill with homemade canned goods for family and friends.

 When I was younger we put these boxes together on rainy days and when I got my driver’s license I had the pleasure of delivering them through town.

-Giving is a wonderful thing and this holiday season I thought it would be fun to share how to make your own gift box.
+Giving is a wonderful thing and this holiday season I thought it would be fun to share how to make your own gift box using wood.

 The Gift Box